sclarkstone/Milestone3/README.md

     * After correcting the above errors and re running the w3c validator the following message came 'Document checking completed.
 No errors or warnings to show'.

+* CSS - using [W3C Jigsaw](https://jigsaw.w3.org/css-validator)  By direct input - /static/css/style.css.
+Running the w3c validator the following message came 'Congratulations!
+No Error Found.'.

+* JavaScript using JSHint - index.html
+    * 'Missing semicolon.' after reviewing the code, the missing semicolon was found to be on line 122 (where the open weathermap api data is being converted to JSON) After correcting this i then re run the validator and the issue was resolved.